Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-śikṣā: dino(godz(illa-k(illa)?)?)?z?, where lizard people control the world; like the big bang in pool that pockets all my chocolate salty balls through your lips, and netted by your tongue jurassic bone flute is a good starting p∘o `(didgeridoo khoomei)` lessons
+śikṣā: dino(godz(illa-k(illa)?)?)?z?, where lizard people control the world; like the big bang in pool that pockets all my chocolate salty balls through your lips, and netted by your tongue jurassic bone flute is a good starting p∘o `(didgeridoo khoomei)` lessons wait a few millenia for todays speaking species to fossilise for comparative analysis … eob(ook; <(0v0)^, where v=,)
-…
-eob(ook; <(0v0)^, where v=,)